anuk79/anuk79/README.md

 - 🤝 I’m looking to collaborate on sharing awareness around accessibility.
 - 💬 Ask me about frontend development, career tips, accessibility, unit testing and mentoring.
 - 👸 Pronouns: she/her
+- 💬 My favourite quotes:
+    > "Choose right over easy, always."

+    > "Be kind whenever possible, it is always possible."

+    > "Be the smile someone needs today."
 - ⚡ Fun fact: I binge watch seasons and read books usually in one go.
 - 💖 When I am not coding, I love traveling, exploring museums, reading books, and sketching.